PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-06 10:24:53
+Last updated: 2024-04-06 10:25:59
-Random Quote: People are making apocalypse jokes like there's no tomorrow. - Will Livingston
+Random Quote: The truth can free you, if you let it. - Hannah Baker